bryaneduarr/dot-files.nix/README.md

 2. When using with different user settings, update the configuration:
    - In `flake.nix`: Change `wsl.defaultUser` to your desired username.
-   - In `configuration.nix`: Update the user configuration with your details.
+   - In `modules/users.nix`: Update the user configuration with your details.
-   - In `home.nix`: Update Git username and email.
+   - In `home/programs/git.nix`: Update Git username and email.

 ### Step 3: Apply the Configuration